presindent/coddit.nvim/README.md

           api_type = "openai",
         },
       },
       selected_model = "gpt-4o",  -- set this to "sonnet" to use Claude Sonnet 3.5
       max_tokens = 1024,
       anthropic_version = "2023-06-01",
-    })
+      show_diff = true,  -- set this to false to skip diffview })
   end,
 }